 When required by state law, the person performing the service, such as building contractors, plumbers, electricians, or engineers, must meet applicable requirements for professional licensure and modifications to the home and must meet all applicable building code standards.

-It is the responsibility of the enrolled family support provider to verify the provider's qualifications, reimburse other providers for their services and maintain records of service delivery in the agency's office located in the appropriate LDH administrative region.
+It is the responsibility of the enrolled family support provider to reimburse other providers for their services and maintain records of service delivery in the agency's office located in the appropriate DHH administrative region.